 Besides flatness results, the other two ingredients in the proofs of \cref{thm:modular-characteristic-characterizing-finite-etale,cor:finite-etale-group-schemes-modular-characteristic} are the classification of finite \'{e}tale extensions of algebraically closed fields, and \cite[Propositions 3.6 and 3.8]{Wis25a}, which allow one to deduce some of the structure of a Tambara functor $k$ from its bottom level $k(G/e)$.
 As the results of \cite{Wis25a} that we use are false for Green functors, we do not expect any variant of our argument to produce similar theorems for Green functors in modular characteristic.

+\begin{remark} In \cite{Mat17} Mathew establishes a base-change formula for topological Hochschild homology along \'{e}tale maps of $\mathbb{E}_\infty$ ring spectra.
+An equivariant analogue of this result would be desirable in the emerging picture of equivariant trace methods, as equivariant $\mathrm{THH}$ (such as that considered in \cite{CGK25}) is difficult to compute.
+Note that \cite[Theorem 4.19]{MQS24} establishes a connection between Hochschild homology and the K\"{a}hler differentials used to define \'{e}taleness in the equivariant algebra setting.

+A map of commutative ring spectra is \'{e}tale if two conditions hold; one of them is that the induced map on $\pi_0$ is an \'{e}tale map of ordinary rings.
+A natural $G$-equivariant generalization of this property in the situation of a map of $G$-$\mathbb{E}_\infty$ ring $G$-spectra is to ask for the induced map on $\underline{\pi}_0$ to be an \'{e}tale map of Tambara functors.
+The author proposes that there is a $G$-equivariant analogue of Mathew's base-change formula which involves such a hypothesis; it seems like the main obstruction in establishing such a result is ensuring that an equivariant analogue of \cite[Proposition 7.5.1.15]{Lur17} goes through. \end{remark}

-\textbf{Acknowledgments.} The author thanks Mike Hill for a wealth of insightful suggestions.
+\textbf{Acknowledgments.} The author thanks Mike Hill for a wealth of insightful suggestions, and for explaining the proof of \cref{thm:Green-etale-implies-Tambara-etale}.
 Additionally, the author thanks David Chan, Ayelet Lindenstrauss, Jackson Morris, and Birgit Richter for helpful conversations.
 Lastly, the author thanks Yuchen Liu for teaching a wonderful course in algebraic geometry that was very inspirational.